Introduction to Gamification in Corporate Training

 - Summons healthy competition

-While gamification in corporate training can be more expensive than conventional training and need a relatively long lead time, their learning gains also surpass those that are made with conventional training.
 So, if you are thinking about whether or not gamified corporate training has learning gains, the answer is an absolute YES!
 Moreover, the return that you get upon investing in gamification is also much higher.
 This is chiefly because gamified training influences a better ability for learners to recall, retain, and make practical use of what is learned.

 Addressing a Multitude of Training Needs Through Gamified Corporate Training

 Another thing that concerns employers and trainers is whether or not gamification in corporate training works for different corporate training needs.
-The answer is a resounding YES.
+The answer is also YES.
 Today, gamified corporate training is being used in almost all departments and in numerous areas of varying industries.
-Common areas that employees today are being trained in through this technique today include:

 - Compliance